-Significant mitigating or aggravating factors shall be considered, which may include the current demeanor and the presence or lack of a disciplinary or criminal record of the offender, as well as the nature of the offense and the extent of any damage, injury or harm resulting from it
+Significant mitigating or aggravating factors shall be considered, which may include the current demeanor and the presence or lack of a disciplinary or criminal record of the offender, as well as the nature of the offense and the extent of any damage, injury, or harm resulting from it.

 - a.
 Censure An official written reprimand for violation of specified regulations, including a warning that continuation or repetition of prohibited conduct will be cause for additional disciplinary action. - b.
 Disciplinary Probation Exclusion from participation in privileged or extracurricular institutional activities for a specified period of time, including athletic and any other team activity or sport.
 Additional restrictions or conditions may also be imposed.
 Violations of the terms of disciplinary probation, or any other violation of this "Code" during the period of probation, will normally result in suspension or expulsion from the University. - Restitution Repayment to the University or to an affected party for damages, loss, or injury resulting from a violation of this "Code". - d.
+Eviction from Residence Termination of residence contract and exclusion from visiting within certain or all residential facilities as set forth.
+Any student who is evicted shall not be entitled to a refund of room fees.
+Evicted students may not reside in other University-owned/controlled housing unless a waiver is granted by the Office of Student Judicial Services. - e.
 Suspension Exclusion from classes and other privileges or activities, including access to University premises or University-sponsored activities off campus, as set forth in the notice of suspension, for a specified period of time.
-Any student who is suspended shall not be entitled to any tuition or fee refund and is barred from University premises. - e.
+Any student who is suspended shall not be entitled to any tuition or fee refund and is barred from University premises. - f.
 Expulsion Termination of student status and exclusion from University privileges and activities, including access to University premises or University-sponsored activities off campus, in perpetuity.
-Any student who is expelled shall not be entitled to any tuition or fee refund and is barred from University premises. - f.
-Eviction from Residence Termination of residence contract and exclusion from visiting within certain or all residential facilities as set forth.
-Any student who is evicted shall not be entitled to a refund of room fees.
-Evicted students may not reside in other University-owned/controlled housing unless a waiver is granted by the Office of Student Judicial Services. - g.
+Any student who is expelled shall not be entitled to any tuition or fee refund and is barred from University premises. - g.
 Other sanctions Other sanctions may be imposed instead of, or in addition, to those specified above.
 For example, students may be subject to restrictions upon or denials of University parking privileges for violations involving the use or registration of motor vehicles on campus.
 Service projects may also be assigned.
 Students may be directed to have "no contact" with other students and/or may be forbidden to access specified areas of campus ("persona non grata"). - 13.
 The following are recommended minimum sanctions: - a.
-Sexual Assault: One year suspension and eviction from the residence halls or University-owned or controlled rental properties. - Physical Abuse: One semester suspension and eviction from the residence halls or University-owned or controlled rental properties.
+Sexual Assault: One year suspension and eviction from the residence halls or University-owned or controlled rental properties.

+- Physical Abuse: One semester suspension and eviction from the residence halls or University-owned or controlled rental properties.

 - c.
 Assault: Disciplinary probation.

 - d.
 Sexual Harassment: Disciplinary probation.

 - e.
 Drug Violation:

 - (1) Possession and/or use: